testdouble/noncommittal/README.md

 ```

 This will create an empty table called `noncommittal_no_rows_allowed` and, for
-each of your models, a deferred foreign key constraint that will effectively
+every table in your database, a deferred foreign key constraint that will
-prevent any records from being committed outside the test transaction.
+effectively prevent any records from being committed outside the test
+transaction.

 ## Do you have commitment issues?